 The Powerball lottery has a long history.
 Its drawings have been held twice per week (Wednesday and Saturday nights) at 21:00 EST since April 1996.
 From 1996 to January 2009, the drawings were held at Studio 39A inside the Metro Atlanta Studios in Atlanta, Georgia.

 Prior to 2010, Powerball drawings were done live at 6:00 pm EST, while Mega Millions drawings were done live at 10:00 pm EST. Things have changed, though: these drawings now occur at 10:59 pm EST to coincide with the Mega Millions drawing.
-The new time also permits both drawings to be televised live by their respective jurisdictions’ major network affiliates.
+The new time also permits both Powerball and Power Play drawings to be televised live by their respective jurisdictions’ major network affiliates.

-For both Powerball and Mega Millions, the drawings are done live on TV in front of a large audience.
+For both Powerball and Power Play, the drawing of the numbers are done live on TV in front of a large audience.
 The host makes sure that all five white balls are placed in the drum first (in order), then the reading of the red Powerball ball is conducted, followed by the Powerball number (i.e., 5+1=6) being drawn.
-After the announcement of the Powerball number, the host then announces the Power Play multiplier.
+After the announcement of the Powerball number, the host then announces the Power Play multiplier number.
+We’ll discuss the Power Play option later on in the article.
+It is an essential part of Powerball.
+If you’ve hit the jackpot, you’ll know it on the draw date.

-The number of balls selected can vary, there are times when only one number is drawn when it is one of the larger jackpots.
+The number of balls selected can vary, there are times when only one number is drawn when it is larger Powerball jackpot.

-What Should I Understand About Annuity Before I Make My Decision After Winning the Lottery?
+What Should I Understand About Annuity, Jackpot Annuity Before I Make My Decision After Winning the Lottery?

-Players must wait until prizes exceed $25 before they are able to request a payout on their Powerball winnings.
+Players must wait until their non-jackpot prizes exceed $25 before they are able to request a payout on their Powerball winnings.
 They must also request a payout within 60 days after receiving a notification from Powerball.
-The prize is tax-free in all 50 states regardless of the method of payment chosen by the winner.
+The prize is tax-free in all 50 states regardless of the method of payment chosen by the winner, so you’ll be lucky if you choose the winning numbers on the play slip, especially if you add Power Play too.

-How Much Money Can I Win if I pick the Winning Numbers?
+How Much Cash Prizes Can I Win if I pick the Winning Numbers on the Play Slip?

 BET was a small part of Powerball providing games with hopes of helping raise money for charities.
 But today, BET has partnered with their main competitor FOX due to BET not being able to match FOX’s charity donations.